 During a divorce, the court would decide on an equitable — but not necessarily even — distribution of this property.
 However, a postnuptial contract could state and make binding a couple’s desire for this distribution to proceed differently.
 Other matters a post-marital contract could help a spouse address include the payment of alimony, the assignment of debt, and how any pensions or life insurance payouts are distributed.

-Courts almost always incorporate a valid postnuptial agreement into a divorce decree, as courts are generally hesitant to interfere in the right to contract.
+Courts almost always incorporate a valid postnuptial agreement into a divorce decree and are generally hesitant to interfere in the right to contract.
 As long as the postnup does not contain an illegal clause, or the court does not believe that one party was forced to sign, the parties’ wishes should be respected.

 Along with many other life changes, marriage carries legal repercussions and can greatly strain an otherwise happy relationship.
 Even if people are not actively considering a divorce, a postnup could provide reinforcement to various aspects of a marriage, such as property rights, the ability to retain a home, and complex financial matters.